project-talan/tln-cli/README.md

 Modern software development has a complex internal structure.
 Here is just a couple of challanges we are facing every day:
 * multiple versions (branches) of your product can rely on different versions of third-party components
-* polyglot programming environment assumes dependencies from a lot of external components and from different ecosystems (java, nodejs, c++, javscript etc.)
+* polyglot programming environment assumes dependencies from a lot of external components and from different ecosystems (java, nodejs, c++, go etc.)
 * onboarding procedure for the new developer in most cases is non-trivial process
 * multiple teams inside big company usally do the same things by a different ways extremelly increasing overhead
 * use uniform build process for the local development and CI is a bit of a challenge